 Acknowledgments.
-Official CloudSat products "2B-GEOPROF" and "ECMWF-AUX" are available at cloud-sat.cira.colostate.edu and are provided by the NASA CloudSat project; CALIPSO lidar data are available at eosweb.larc.nasa.gov.
-The CloudSat and CALIPSO data were analysed using the DARDAR merged products, which were accessed through the ICARE

-Data and Services Center, available from icare.univ-lille1.fr/projects/dardar.
-Sandrine Bony was supported by the European Research Council from the European Union (grant agreement No 694768).
-Chris Holloway was funded by UK NERC grant NE/I021012/1.
-The combined rainfall-CCA-SCAI data set will be made available through the NERC Centre for Environmental Data Archival (CEDA) at catalogue.ceda.ac.uk.
+Official CloudSat products "2B-GEOPROF" and "ECMWF-AUX" are available at cloudsat.cira.colostate.edu and are provided by the NASA CloudSat project; CALIPSO lidar data are available at eosweb.larc.nasa.gov.
+The CloudSat and CALIPSO data were analyzed using the DARDAR merged products, which were accessed through the ICARE Data and Services Center, available from icare. univ-lille1.fr/projects/dardar.
+Sandrine Bony was supported by the European Research Council from the European Union (Grant Agreement 694768).
+Chris Holloway was funded by UK NERC Grant NE/ I021012/1.
+The combined rainfall-CCA-SCAI dataset will be made available through the NERC Centre for Environmental Data Archival (CEDA) at catalogue. ceda.ac.uk.